IgnisDa/ryot/docs/content/index.md

 !!! danger "Production Usage"

     You will have to mount a directory to `/data`, giving it `1001:1001` permissions.
-    It is also recommended to use PostgreSQL or MySQL in production.
+    It is also recommended to use PostgreSQL in production.

 To get a demo server running, use the docker image: